kyracalvert/SingleTasker_toDoList_App/README.md

 # SingleTasker_toDoList_App
 To-Do List Application

--Create a front end experience that allows a user to create a task.
+1. Create a front end experience that allows a user to create a task.
--When the task is created, it should be stored inside of a database.
+2. When the task is created, it should be stored inside of a database.
--Whenever a task is created the front end should refresh to show all tasks that need to be completed.
+3. Whenever a task is created the front end should refresh to show all tasks that need to be completed.
--Each task should have an option to 'Complete' or 'Delete'.
+4. Each task should have an option to 'Complete' or 'Delete'.
--When a task is complete, its visual representation should change on the front end -Whether or not a task is complete should also be stored in the database.
+5. When a task is complete, its visual representation should change on the front end
+6. Whether or not a task is complete should also be stored in the database.
--Deleting a task should remove it both from the Front End as well as the Database.
+7. Deleting a task should remove it both from the Front End as well as the Database.

 # Built With:
--Visual Studio Code
+1. Visual Studio Code
--AngularJS
--MongoDB
--Node
--Express
--Bootstrap
+2. AngularJS
+3. MongoDB
+4. Node.js
+5. Express
+6. Bootstrap

 # Installing:
 1. Download this project.